AdobeDocs/journey-optimizer-learn.en/help/channels/direct-mail.md

 ---
 title: Direct Mail Channel
-description: Learn how to setup the Direct Mail channel and how to create scheduled and recurring Direct Mail campaigns.
-Understand how to preview Direct Mail data prior to campaign activation and the reporting metrics for Direct Mail.
+description: Learn how to setup the Direct Mail channel and how to create and preview direct mail campaigns.
 feature: Channel Configuration
 role: User, Admin
 level: Beginner